 - When a job has been posted one or more times and no qualified applicants have been identified.
 Hiring an under-qualified individual at Step 1 of the salary grid or leaving the job unfilled would be a risk to project/program deliverables.

 - Market comparisons significantly exceed the public service salary levels and this impacts the ability to fill a critical job.

 - A job requires skills in emerging technology or new directions which are in high demand.

 If the successful applicant has declined the offer at Step 1, consider making an offer to other qualified applicants at Step 1 before you consider an uprange hire.

 Criteria for an Uprange Hire

-Make sure you have the necessary ministry approvals if you are considering an uprange hire, and contact AskMyHR if you have any questions.
+Make sure you have the necessary ministry approvals if you're considering an uprange hire and contact AskMyHR if you have any questions.